TadiT7/treble_experimentations_wiki/Huawei-P9.md

 * Install TWRP in fastboot by flashing it to recovery_ramdisk.
 * Reboot to TWRP by executing `fastboot reboot recovery`
 * In TWRP: flash [this ZIP](https://forum.xda-developers.com/p9/themes/p9-camera-treble-gsi-t4006381) to restore your Camera app and libraries.

+### Restoring Offline Charging:
+* Install TWRP in fastboot by flashing it to recovery_ramdisk.
+* Reboot to TWRP by executing `fastboot reboot recovery`
+* In TWRP: flash [Offline_charging_fix_for_GSIs-Hi6250.zip](https://forum.xda-developers.com/attachment.php?attachmentid=4771494&d=1559676926) to restore offline charging abilities.

 ### Google Apps (GApps):
 * Flash in TWRP an appropriate package from [OpenGApps](https://opengapps.org/), **it MUST be Android 9.0 for ARM64 devices**.